joshniemela/BottlenecksWithinGNN/report/main.typ

 in the same experiment.
 There are also very few comments in the repository.
 Without the high level implementation details, it is quite difficult to reproduce the results or assess the correctness of the original implementation.

-// TODO MUSTAFA: pls write your legendary saga of trying to get TOGL to work with the original code

 Outdated dependencies / breaking changes
 Dead dependencies / Missing dependencies
 No documentation or poor documentation

 == Orthogonality and hyper-parameter search <ml-reproducibility>
-To make our experiments more reproducible, we took inspiration from Andrew Ng and his concept of orthogonalisation.
+To make our experiments more reproducible, we took inspiration from Andrew Ng @AndrewNg and the concept of orthogonalisation.
 The idea is to isolate the various tunable hyper-parameters so that the hyper-parameters become easier to interpret and to optimise.

-This in theory makes it possible to optimise for better models, but in our case we are interested in the orthogonality because of interpretability and the potential improvements to reproducibility.
+This in theory makes it possible to optimise for better models, but in our case we are interested in orthogonality because of interpretability and the potential improvements to reproducibility.

 In machine learning, we seek to minimise the bias and variance of a given model applied to some data.
 In most cases, we will be tuning some hyper-parameter that positively affects the bias and negatively affects the variance or vice versa.
 This can be further broken down to various steps:
 1. Train the model to perform well on the training data.
 2. Evaluate the model and perform model selection optimising on validation data.
 3. Evaluate the model on test and ensure the test metrics are aligned with actual performance on "real" data.

-//This can be broken down to two separate problems, minimising how much the model overfits, and minimising the objective function (typically loss).

 To address model performance on training data, we can improve the size of the dataset, or improve the model either by making it more well-suited to the data or by increasing complexity.
 After this, we might choose to select the best performing model either given various configurations of hyperparameters or various architectures.